Enhanced Screening of BOP Correctional Officer Candidates Could Reduce Likelihood of Misconduct

 More from DOJ OIG — Federal Bureau of Prisons

-- Audit of the Federal Bureau of Prisons' Efforts to Improve Acquisition Through Strategic Sourcing
+- Follow-up Audit of the Federal Bureau of Prisons' Efforts to Manage Inmate Health Care

 Browse all 158 documents in DOJ OIG — Federal Bureau of Prisons →